marionettejs/backbone.radio/README.md

 ##### `connectRequests( requestsHash )`

-A convenience method for connecting a hash of Requests responses to the channel.
+A convenience method for connecting a hash of Requests replies to the channel.

 ### Radio